 While you’re here, don’t forget to visit the hotel’s JimBARan Lounge (above)!
 This tranquil river-side themed restaurant offers semi-private lounge spaces ranging from different sizes that can accommodate two to ten people per space.
 With its menus consisting of both Asian and Western cuisine, guests can enjoy Javanese Fish and Chips, Mie Goreng, and Churros Ice Cream Sandwiches whilst enjoying their time away from the hustle and bustle of the city.
 Those with gluten allergies can rest at ease here, the menu specifies which dishes are safe to eat so you can definitely enjoy some local cuisine here.

-For Boutique Choose: Keraton at the Plaza
+Boutique Hotel: Keraton at the Plaza

 Keraton at the Plaza is an independent hotel that has become part of Marwood’s (Mariott-Starwood) Luxury Collection.
 With “Keraton” literally translating into “palace”, the property is rightly located within the Jalan M.H.
 Thalan district, arguably the most prestigious area of Jakarta.
 One of the hotel’s best features is its direct access to the luxurious Plaza Indonesia shopping mall and is also just across the street from the Grand Indonesia, which has repeatedly been named one of the top five malls in the city.